jeffreycamealy/ChangingBackground/README.md

 ## Requirements
 1. Fork this repository
 2. Create a branch with your name
 3. Add whatever code is necessary to make your application match the solution immediately above.
+Your code will be tested on iOS 6.0.
-4. When you have made your final commit, submit your code by sending a pull request to this repository.
+5. When you have made your final commit, submit your code by sending a pull request to this repository.